HL7/fhir-ipa/pages/index.md

 The International Patient Access specification describes how to access patient records anywhere in the world.
 It provides a very minimal set of access methods and rules about the content that are true everywhere.
-Working healthcare systems need additional rules about the access to meet other use cases, and make many additional rules about the content based on national laws, regulations and accepted practice in order to support their own healthcare system.
+Working healthcare systems need additional rules about the access API to meet other use cases, and make many additional rules about the content based on national laws, regulations and accepted practice in order to support the provision of health in their healthcare system.

 No health care system implements the International Patient Access specification directly; instead, each country publishes their own national patient access specification